jonback40/javelin-bp/README.md

 There are more tasks at work during the build process, but these three should be the only ones you need to work with.

 ```
-gulp build        Start the build process.
+gulp build [--type]    Start the build process by using either param: --desktop, --mobile or --responsive.
 gulp clean             Remove build files completely.
 This automatically happens when using the build task.
 gulp help              Display a listing of all tasks contained in gulpfile.js.
 ```

 ###Additional Files